Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Overview of the results

-In \cref{Quotient singularities}, the cohomological McKay correspondence states that the rank of $H^{2d}(Y)$ is the number of conjugacy classes in $G$ with ``age grading'' $d$.
-However, an explicit correspondence between conjugacy classes and elements of $H^*(Y)$ was only obtained for certain families of examples, most notably by Kaledin \cite{KaledinMcKay}.
-Our filtration sometimes refines the age grading filtration (\cref{Rmk Refinement of the McKay correspondence}).
+In \cref{Quotient singularities}, the McKay correspondence says $\mathrm{rank}\,H^{2d}(Y) = \#($conjugacy classes in $G$ with ``age grading'' $d)$.
+An explicit bijection between conjugacy classes and a basis of $H^*(Y)$ is only known in special families (e.g.\;Kaledin \cite{KaledinMcKay}).
+Our filtration sometimes refines the age grading (\cref{Rmk Refinement of the McKay correspondence}).

 In algebraic geometry, and by different methods, Bellamy--Schedler \cite{BeSch18} constructed vector-space filtrations on cohomologies of certain CSRs.
 For $A_n$-singularities, our filtration agrees with theirs degree-wise using a certain $\C^*$-action (\cref{RemarkWhyFilrationsOnCohomologyInteresting}), but for other actions we get different filtrations. \end{rmk}